heyitschien/little-lemon/docs/logs/2025-06-04-accessibility-implementation-log.md

    - Updated selectors for date and time inputs to be more specific (e.g., `getByLabelText(/Time \*/i, { selector: 'select' })`, `getByLabelText(/Select a date for your reservation/i, { selector: 'input' })`).
    - Refactored a test to use `rerender` for updating component props, resolving issues with multiple component instances.
    - Added new test suites for "Time and Date Formatting" and "Field Validation on Blur" to increase function coverage to 100%.

+7. `/src/components/features/Reservation/ReservationList.jsx`
+   - Changed outer `div` to `ul` for the main list container.
+   - Changed `div` for each reservation card to `li`.
+   - Added dynamic `aria-label` to "Remove Reservation" buttons for better accessibility.

+8. `/src/components/features/Reservation/ReservationList.test.jsx`
+   - Added `jest-axe` for automated accessibility audits.
+   - Added specific tests for semantic list structure (`ul`/`li`).
+   - Added tests to verify descriptive `h3` headings for each card.
+   - Added tests for descriptive `aria-label`s on "Remove Reservation" buttons.
+   - Updated existing functional tests (Cancellation Logic) to find buttons by their new, more descriptive `aria-label`s.

 ## Next Steps